tessus/uts2ts/README.md

 Please note that the `as_string()` method is just a quick way of generating a human readable date/time string that

-- is unambiguous and close to ISO 8601 (or rfc3339)
+- is unambiguous and close to ISO 8601 (or RFC 3339)
 - can be used as an example how to write your own formatting function
 - is NOT an attempt to reinvent all the goodies other crates provide